-Add a Remote Environment#
+Add a remote environment#

-| Environment | Description | Best For |
+| Environment | Description | Use case |

 |---|---|---|

-| Local | Built into Lens Loop, runs on your machine | Individual development |
+| Local | Runs inside Lens Loop on your machine | Individual development |

-| Remote | Shared Loop Server accessible by your team | Team collaboration |
+| Remote | A shared Loop Server accessible by your team | Team collaboration |

 Docker Compose Setup#